skatejs/skatejs/README.md

 The `created` callback gets triggered before the element is shown and is only ever fired once.
 Without full web-component support, we can only emulate the `created` callback to ensure the element is hidden.
 For more information see [Preventing FOUC](#preventing-fouc).
 If native custom element support is available, this will be called as normal.

-** Keep in mind that if using native custom elements, the element will not have any children when the `created` callback is invoked.
-This is called immediately when the element is constructed and before any elements are attached to it. **
+** Keep in mind that if using native custom elements, the element may not have any children when the `created` callback is invoked.
+You should not assume a specific structure exists here unless you've used the `template` callback. **

 #### `attached`